Finitely forcible graphons

-is a spectral decomposition of $W$, since clearly $\sum_i p(\mu_i)^2 <\infty$.
-Since the spectral decomposition of $W$ is unique (up to an orthogonal basis transformation in the eigensubspaces) and $p$ is injective, and we see that the $\mu_i$ and $f_i$ are determined by $W$ (again, up to an orthogonal basis transformation in the eigensubspaces), and so $U$ is uniquely determined. \end{proof}
+is a spectral decomposition of $U$, since $p$ is Lipshitz on any bounded interval and hence $\sum_i p(\mu_i)^2 <\infty$.
+Since the spectral decomposition of $U$ is unique (up to an orthogonal basis transformation in the eigensubspaces) and $p$ is injective, and we see that the $\mu_i$ and $f_i$ are determined by $U$ (again, up to an orthogonal basis transformation in the eigensubspaces), and so $W$ is determined by $U$.